 Check out a few here!

-Now, we’ll take a look at some of the Captiva and Sanibel Island points of interest you won’t want to miss.
+Now, we will take a look at some of the Captiva and Sanibel Island points of interest you would not want to miss.

 When you visit Sanibel and Captiva Islands, you will surely spend plenty of time lounging on the beach and unwinding.
 However, there are plenty of attractions that you’ll want to put on your itinerary to ensure you have a complete island experience.